ansatzcapital/dilib/docs/source/non_di_alts.md

 * Expose nested attribute retrieval
 * Support global and local inputs

-Except, at this point, you basically have `dilib` with slightly different syntax.
+Except, at this point, you basically have `dilib` with slightly more verbose syntax.